 Therefore, through its business objectives, Snam aims to share value with local areas and make new investments, for example, by:

-- making space and knowledge available to local stakeholders, for example, areas and services for local vegetable crops as in the case of Terranuova Bracciolini plant or the landscape reclamation of a green space and the renovation of meeting areas which were then made available to the local community of Portovenere (SP), or making available to university the pictures taken from helicopter fly-overs for studies of the region or collaborating with institutions for the archaeological finding
+- making space and knowledge available to local stakeholders, for example, areas and services for local vegetable crops as in the case of Terranuova Bracciolini plant or collaborating with institutions for school projects or the TESORI call for proposals, proposed by Fondazione Snam based on the provision of corporate spaces

 - sharing best business practices, by applying bioengineering techniques in areas that are particularly sensitive or with complex ecosystems, such as parks and protected areas

 WHAT DOES IT MEAN TO GENERATE VALUE?
-SNAM RETE GAS SHARES KNOWLEDGE WITH THE COMMUNITY
+"Con la scuola" project